learn-co-students/debugging-with-pry-v-000/README.md

 <div class="readme-content-test--show-when-active">

-1. Ensure that you're in the project "root" directory by issuing `cd` .
+1. Ensure that you're in the project "root" directory by issuing `cd` into the cloned directory.

 2. Verify that 'pry' is installed: `gem list pry`: you should see something like `pry (0.11.3)`.
 The LearnIDE already has PRY installed.